shaanbarca/old_port/README.md

 I have also included my work in seminar, prior to my exposure to data science and included all information i could disclose as the project is still on going for now.

-I'm currently working on implementing deep learning on various projects and will continuously update this repository.
+I'm currently working on computer vision projects...
+I will continuously update this repository.

 For any questions please email shaanbarca@keio.jp.